-If he has a claim for benefits which is denied or ignored, in whole or in part, he may file suit in a state or Federal Court.
+If he has a claim for benefits which is denied or ignored, in whole or in part, he may resolve the claim through binding and confidential arbitration.
 In addition, if he disagrees with the Plan decision or lack thereof, concerning the qualified status of a Medical Child Support Order (QMCSO), he may file suit in Federal court.